kartonfarkas/api_docs/source/suite/API_demo.rst

  * Example: if your account is on Suite 5,  the URL is https://suite5.emarsys.net/api-demo

-Check your access to the Suite API
+Check Your Access to the Suite API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Check whether your access data is valid by requesting the available languages as follows: